wuntee/CryptoTap/README.md

 CryptoTap
 =========

+___Note: This has been developed against Java 1.6, and must be used to run the application.
+It uses specific APIs that have changed in different releases of Java.
+This will only work with Java 1.6___

 Purpose
 -------
 When reverse engineering Java applications, it has become a huge hassle to deal with obfuscation.
 One major function that I typically want to understand is encryption.
 Java provides a standard mechanism to perform encryption.
 Java also has a standard debugging protocol, with an associated API.
 Marrying those two concepts, I have created CryptoTap.
 It has the ability to connect to a Java application - either by launching it directly, connecting to a remote debugger, or attaching to a process - and displaying all of the information that is used in the common Java cryptographic routines (Secret Key, Cipher Type, Initialization Vector, Cipher Text and Plain Text).